mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 To help categorise these entries I using 3 planes of sociocultural activity.
 Following the approach of Morcom [@morcom_scaffolding_2014] I drew on Rogoff's  [-@rogoff_observing_1995] three planes of sociocultural activity used to help understand activity in a Community of Learners.

-**Beginning of clustering of potential themes for analysis**
+**Justification of selecting sessions and sections for more detailed analysis**

-This process helped to get closer to the data and to :

-  - start identify to  thematic analysis of the stages of design with other learning models like PBL
-- to identify roles through repeated patterns of interactions, and contrast to Barron's work
-- to reflect on the thesis questions
+Then deciding on 8-10 video sessions warranting full coding of activity.
+This was based on the following factors, quality of recording, how much activity, richness of interactions, a range of diffent kinds of participant interactions.

+Criteria  for inclusion included both practical and theoretical considerations.

+- Good quality recording
+- Diversity of kinds of participants, ages especially
+- Diversity of participant actions in terms of tasks being worked on
+- Diversity of kinds of pair and peer interactions

+I returned to the global session summary document to help inform this choice.

-While the three planes provided a higher level framework, specifics of the data gave greater granularity and formed sub categories of coding used in the next stage of analysis.
+While the three planes provided a higher level framework, specifics of the data gave greater granularity and formed I imagined / planned that later themes informed by LR would be used in the next stage of analysis.